chetrit/untitled-converter/README.md

 ## Linter configuration

-Please add the current settings to your vscode user ``settings.json`` file to make eslint work properly for both frontend and backend.
+To make linter works properly for both frontend and backend, add the current settings to your vscode user ``settings.json`` file.
 ```json
     "editor.codeActionsOnSave": {
         "source.fixAll.eslint": true